 The adverse reactions reported below are specific to the clinical trials with VIMOVO.

-The safety of VIMOVO was evaluated in clinical studies involving 2317 patients (aged 27 to 90 years) and ranging from 3-12 months.
+The safety of VIMOVO was evaluated in clinical studies involving 2317 patients (aged 27 to 90 years) and ranging from 3 to 12 months.
 Patients received either 500 mg/20 mg of VIMOVO twice daily (n=1157), 500 mg of enteric-coated naproxen twice daily (n=426), or placebo (n=246).
-The average number of VIMOVO doses taken over 12 months was 696±44.
+The average number of VIMOVO doses taken over 12 months was 696+44.

 Table 1: Adverse Reactions* in Study 1 and Study 2 (endoscopic

 |Preferred term||VIMOVO 500mg/20 mg twice daily

 |EC-Naproxen 500 mg twice daily